 The LAB Graphite Property lies within the same geological environment as TIMCAL's Lac des lles mine.
-Graphite is commonly found in the Grenville Province rocks throughout this region and has been commercially mined from a number of deposits located between Mont-Laurier in the north to the Ottawa River in the south.
+Graphite is commonly found in the Grenville Province rocks throughout this region and has been commercially mined from several deposits located between Mont-Laurier in the north to the Ottawa River in the south.

 Large flake graphite mineralization on the property is commonly associated with paragneiss in a regular banding, conforming to the beds.
 The paragneisses strike N10°E and dip about 70° to the east, with thickening and thinning of beds, drag-folding, minor faulting as common structural features.
 The mineralization exposed to the surface is quite rusty in appearance due to weathered decomposition of pyrite which occurs associated with graphite.
 Graphite is also located in shear zones at the contact of gneisses and marble where the graphite content usually ranges from 2% to 13% Cg exhibiting flakes up to 3 millimetres (mm) in diameter.
 Large flake graphite is generally considered as 0.2 mm and above.
+Significant large flake graphite mineralization is observed in shear zones in a 800 m long (along east-west) by 400 m wide area just north of Lac Aux Bouleaux (see Figure 8).
+This mineralization was also intersected in drill holes.